LukeSmithxyz/based.cooking/src/sourdough-bread-with-seeds-and-grains.md

 - 30g sunflower seeds
 - 600g water

-### Directions

-1. Feed your sourdough starter for the next day.
-2. Boil the grain in 500g water for 45 minutes.
-3. Put the seeds and 100g water into a bowl.
-4. Store everything in a locked bowl overnight.

-## The Bread

-### Ingredients
+**For the bread:**

 - 400g sourdough
+- 200g water (25-35°C)
 - 200g rye flour
 - 300g wheat flour
-- 20g salt
+- 20g sea salt
 - 2tsp bread spice
 - soaked seeds and grains

-### Directions
+## Directions

+1. Preparations:
+2. Feed your sourdough starter for the next day.
+3. Boil the grain in 500g water for 45 minutes.
+4. Put the seeds and 100g water into a bowl.
+5. Store everything in a locked bowl overnight.
-1. Remove leftover water from the seeds and grains
+7. Remove leftover water from the seeds and grains
-2. Stir all ingredients and knead them well.
+8. Stir all ingredients for the bread and knead them well.
-3. Let the dough rest for 5 hours in warm (25-30°C) conditions.
+9. Let the dough rest for 5 hours in warm (25-30°C) conditions.
-4. Preheat the oven to 250°C.
+10. Preheat the oven to 250°C.
-5. Bake for up to 20 minute with steam.
+11. Bake for up to 20 minute with steam.
-6. Release the steam and turn the heat down to 150°C.
+12. Release the steam and turn the heat down to 150°C.
-7. Bake for another 50-60 minutes
+13. Bake for another 50-60 minutes

 ## Contribution